Best CBD for Anxiety

 • No unflavored option

-Five CBD's CBD+THC Oil offers a unique alternative that can either be very effective for reducing anxiety or potentially make it worse: it contains significantly more THC per serving than any other CBD product on our list, with 2mg THC per serving.
-For those who are highly sensitive to THC, this amount could produce undesirable (though likely mild) anxiety of its own, but for most people, it will only be constructive alongside the CBD.
-We consider it a gamble worth taking.
+Five CBD's CBD+THC Oil offers a unique alternative that can either be very effective for reducing anxiety or potentially make it worse for some people due to it containing around 2mg (but up to 3mg) THC per serving, which is the same standardized amount of THC in Medterra’s full-spectrum oils.
+For those who are highly sensitive to THC, this amount could produce undesirable (though likely mild) anxiety of its own, but for most people, it should be constructive alongside the CBD and other minor cannabinoids.
+Overall, we think it’s worth a shot to see if it can help your symptoms.

-Since CBD and THC work synergistically, this higher THC dose piggybacks on CBD’s calming and soothing effects, helping to distance you from too-intense feelings, but it’s still low enough that most people won’t experience any heightened anxiety levels or paranoia.
-If you’re new to THC or know you have a low tolerance, it may not be your best option.
-But with such a high THC ratio also comes a higher ratio of minor cannabinoids that do have some proven anxiolytic properties.
+Since CBD and THC work synergistically — this standardized THC dose piggybacks on CBD’s calming and soothing effects, helping to distance you from too-intense feelings, but it’s still low enough that most people won’t experience any heightened anxiety levels or paranoia.
+If you’re new to THC or know you have a low tolerance, it may not be your best option to start out with.
+But with a higher THC ratio also comes more minor cannabinoids that do have some potential anxiolytic properties.
 Most full-spectrum oils you'll find contain a 10:1 or lower ratio of CBD to minor hemp cannabinoids, but Five CBD's tincture has a ratio of 5:1.

-This THC dose does mean you’re more likely to experience a psychoactive buzz, though — something on the level of a cup of coffee.
-It isn’t a good option for people who are regularly drug tested, even if you don’t experience anxiety from THC.
-It’s such a small amount that it’s highly unlikely to lock you to your couch, but be mindful of your dose size.
+This THC dose does mean you’re more likely to experience a psychoactive buzz, though.
+(And the inclusion of THC means this product isn’t a good option for people who are regularly drug tested.)
+Even if you don’t experience anxiety from THC, we recommend being mindful of your dose size.

 • 1,500mg total (30mL bottle of 50mg CBD per serving)